ryanstwrt/FRIDGe/docs/source/Examples.md

 ## Single Assembly

-An few example fuel assemblies can be seen in \verb|fridge/data/assembly|.
+An few example fuel assemblies can be seen in `fridge/data/assembly`.
-This example will look at the \verb|EBRII_MKII| assembly.
+This example will look at the `EBRII_MKII` assembly.
 This assembly has the following attributes, which can be seen in Table \ref{tab:ebrii}.

 Table 1.
 Variables for Fuel Assembly YAML file.